kevingorski/kevingorski.com_source/contents/articles/CYRIN-Metrics-Part-2/index.md

 There are four options for justification, but only two are good choices for body text and only one is feasible with the current state of browser technology.
 Let me explain.

-Centered text is terrible for reading more than a few lines at a time because of it&rsquo;s uneven left edge, making each new line a chore to begin.
+Centered text is terrible for reading more than a few lines at a time because of its uneven left edge, making each new line a chore to begin.
 It can be interesting and artfully used for poetry or a piece with careful art direction, but for readability&rsquo;s sake it usually passes from interesting to distracting.

 Right-justified text isn&rsquo;t easy to follow for languages that read left-to-right for much the same reason, even through the right edge is easy enough to find.